njaremko/osv/README.md

 - `nil_string`: String that should be interpreted as nil
   - by default, empty strings are interpreted as empty strings
   - if you want to interpret empty strings as nil, set this to an empty string
-- `buffer_size`: Integer specifying the read buffer size
+- `buffer_size`: Integer specifying the number of rows to buffer in memory (default: 1024)
 - `result_type`: String specifying the output format ("hash" or "array" or :hash or :array)
 - `flexible`: Boolean specifying if the parser should be flexible (default: false)
 - `flexible_default`: String specifying the default value for missing fields.
 Implicitly enables flexible mode if set. (default: `nil`)